QSMxT/QSMxT/docs/pages/4_using-qsmxt/1_data-preparation.md

 # Data preparation

 QSMxT requires <a href="https://bids.neuroimaging.io/" target="_blank" data-placement="top" data-toggle="popover" data-trigger="hover focus" data-content="Click to read about BIDS at https://bids.neuroimaging.io/.">BIDS</a>-conforming data.
 You can use `dicom-sort`, `dicom-convert` and `nifti-convert` to convert your data to BIDS, depending on whether you have DICOM or NIfTI images.

+The data conversion tools packaged in QSMxT are only intended to work with a subset of BIDS.
+This subset represents the minimum BIDS specification to enable QSM post-processing.
+The tools are not designed to convert, for example, Diffusion-Weighted Imaging (DWI), functional MRI (fMRI), T2-weighted imaging, or other imaging modalities.
+Any images not needed for QSM will be left in the extra_data directory for the relevant subject-session folder.
+For QSM, relevant BIDS suffixes include T2starw and MEGRE, including magnitude and phase parts.
+T1-weighted imaging is also supported to enable segmentation and registration to the QSM space.
+Some derived data including brain masks may be used in some QSM pipelines and are also supported.

 For example BIDS structures, see [BIDS Examples](#bids-examples).